pskl/glitch3d/README.md

 This work is free.
 You can redistribute it and/or modify it under the terms of the Do What The Fuck You Want To Public License, Version 2, as published by Sam Hocevar.
 See the COPYING file for more details.

+NOTE: Above license is for the code part only.
+Some of the materials used as fixtures could be copyrighted (models and textures).
+Please be careful.